 There are two kinds of competition in the markets- direct and indirect.
-The direct competition takes places among sellers of the same commodity whereas Indirect competition take place among sellers of different commodities but of the same product group.
+Direct competition takes place among sellers of the same commodity whereas Indirect competition takes place among sellers of different commodities but of the same product group.

-For example, a direct competitor of Pizza Hut will be Dominos (pizza) whereas an indirect one will be Burger King, McDonald, etc (Burgers).
-Since Pizza Hut and Dominos are known for their varieties of Pizzas, they are direct competitors.
-But, an indirect competition is with McDonald’s or Burger King as they sell products which fall into the same category, i.e. continental snacks.
+Since Pizza Hut and Domino’s are known for their varieties of Pizzas, they are direct competitors.
+But, indirect competition is with McDonald’s or Burger King as they sell products that fall into the same category, i.e. continental snacks.

 Therefore in a given place where all the four brands are present, a consumer will make a choice based on certain parameters.
-Interestingly, the indirect competition will first come to play than the direct one.
+Interestingly, indirect competition will first come to play then direct one.
 It is because customers will first choose if they want to have a Pizza or a burger.

 Therefore, what matters here is which type of brands, i.e. the brands selling Pizzas or the ones selling burgers appeal to them the most.
 Based on this, they will go for a product which will satisfy their need.
 Another unique aspect of indirect competition is that it possesses the power to satisfy the same need, customers only have to make a choice.